 Archives associated with deactivated users and devices remain in cold storage for a retention period that varies depending on your deployment model.
 During that time, the archives continue to consume user subscriptions.
 An administrator can free up subscriptions by purging archives from cold storage.
 Once a user's archives are purged, the associated subscription becomes available for other users within 24 hours.

 No one can recover data from a purged backup archive.
-To preserve an archive before purging, copy it to a new location.

 The lifecycle of Code42 subscriptions and archives

 - Activation: A user subscription activates when a Code42 app connects to a Code42 authority server and backs up data.
-Sign in to the administration console, and select Subscriptions to view the number of available subscriptions.
+Sign in to the Code42 console, and select Subscriptions to view the number of available subscriptions.

 - Deactivation: Administrators cut users off from the Code42 platform by deactivating them.
 Those users can no longer back up or retrieve data.